thomasnordahl-dk/tester/README.md

 Tester
 ======
-*A simple and object oriented approach to testing for PHP.*
+*A simple and object oriented approach to testing PHP code.*

-**This library is still in its early stage of development.**
+**This library is still in its early stage of development.
+Please excuse the mess, and report any bugs or unexpected behaviour you may experience**

 ## Installation
 ```